cecat/MyHASS/index.md

 great at this location, so I upgraded the
 [Taoglas antenna](https://docs.particle.io/assets/datasheets/PC104.07.0165C.pdf)
  that came with the Electron with a slightly larger one.
-Still the connectivity is spotty, but I have this report (using MQTT) to my HA server every 5 minutes and have not seen any gaps longer than 30 minutes or so, which is fine for my purposes.
+Still the connectivity is spotty, but I have this report (using MQTT) to my Home Assistant (HA) server every 5 minutes and have not seen any gaps longer than 30 minutes or so, which is fine for my purposes.
 The Electron is plugged in, but also has a LiPo battery, so I check where it's getting it's power as well, and if it's drawing from the battery that tells me the power